a

 * Mornington Peninsula Tourism; Western Port LTA

-Kiosk with light refreshments, and gift and souvenir shop.
+Cafe with meals and light refreshments, and gift and souvenir shop.
 Disabled facilities and access.
 Catering available for groups of up to 60 people.

 Attraction